-Definition of Significant Anti-Social Behaviours (This not an exhaustive list)

-- Knowingly swearing, using inappropriate or discriminatory language or other verbal abuse intended to cause offence, hurt or fear - Acts of racism, homophobia or discrimination on grounds that relate to personal identity (also known as 'protected characteristics') including sex, religion or belief, disability (including SEN) and sexual orientation - Actual or threatened violence (against other pupils or staff) - Sexual violence and sexual harassment including harmful sexual behaviour online and challenging physical behaviours (such as grabbing bottoms, breasts and genitalia, pulling down trousers and lifting skirts) - Intentional serious damage to property/vandalism (e.g. defacing property with graffiti or smashing windows) - Intending to cause physical harm (e.g. scratching, kicking, slapping or punching, biting and spitting) - Stealing - Defiant, repeated or persistent instances of any of the behaviour types set out in Table 1a - Truancy or leaving the school grounds without permission - Making malicious accusations against other pupils or staff - Bullying (see separate Anti-Bullying Policy) - Misuse of technology where the pupil has intended significant harm or where the outcome is of significant concern (e.g. hacking, virus spreading, possession of pornographic images or cyberbullying) - refer to Online Safety Policy and ensure that all breaches are logged/reported according to the requirements therein) - In possession, using or supplying an illegal drug or a drug that is harmful and detrimental to good order (e.g. a legal high) - In possession of an offensive weapon
+Definition of Significant Anti-Social Behaviours (This not an exhaustive list) Staff will respond in the following ways: • Knowingly swearing, using inappropriate or discriminatory language or other verbal abuse intended to cause offence, hurt or fear Generic or personalised de-escalation script used by adult (Appendix 3) Acts of racism, homophobia or discrimination on grounds that relate to personal identity (also known as 'protected characteristics') including sex, religion or belief, disability (including SEN) and sexual orientation Child to be offered a safe and calm space which may be Meadow room or another space/room Incident to be investigated and all involved to be listened to by identified member of staff Actual or threatened violence (against other pupils or staff) Sexual violence and sexual harassment Discussion with child about the anti-social behaviour and the subsequent protective including harmful sexual behaviour online and challenging physical behaviours (such as grabbing bottoms, breasts and genitalia, Level Letter produced and parents/carers pulling down trousers and lifting skirts) Intentional serious damage to called Intertional serious damage to property/vandalism (e.g. defacing property with graffiti or smashing windows) Level Letter follow up work (3Rs and carrying out the protective or educational consequences) with identified member of Intending to cause physical harm (e.g. scratching, kicking, slapping or punching, biting and spitting) staff.
+Stealing Day after Level Letter, child to be 'set up' by identified member of staff, to ensure a fresh Defiant, repeated or persistent instances of any of the behaviour types set out in Table 1a and positive start to the day with reminders of pro-social behaviour expectations Truancy or leaving the school grounds without permission Noting that, other than in exceptional circumstances, 5 Level Letters in one term will Making malicious accusations against other pupils or staff lead to a suspension for a short period and that any single incident of significant anti-social Bullying (see separate Anti-Bullying Policy) behaviour (with the exception of Truancy where Misuse of technology where the pupil has intended significant harm or where the outcome is of significant concern (e.g. hacking, virus spreading, possession of pornographic images or cyberbullying) - refer to Online Safety Policy and ensure that all breaches are logged/reported according to the requirements therein) the response is unlikely to ever be to exclude) it is sufficiently serious - can lead to a suspens or even permanent exclusion without the need for the Head Teacher to first take any of Steps 7.
+Such an incident may also lead directly (at the Head Teacher's discretion) to police involvement where a criminal offense has taken place or is suspected.
+In possession, using or supplying an illegal drug or a drug that is harmful and detrimental to good order (e.g. a legal high) In passassion of an offensive weapon